Sen. Dianne Feinstein of California, trailblazer and champion of liberal priorities, dies at age 90

 WASHINGTON (AP) — U.S. Sen. Dianne Feinstein of California, a centrist Democrat and champion of liberal causes who was elected to the Senate in 1992 and broke gender barriers throughout her long career in local and national politics, has died.
 She was 90.

-Feinstein died on Thursday night at her home in Washington, D.C., her office said on Friday.
+Feinstein died on Friday morning at her home in Washington, D.C., her office said.
 Tributes poured in all day.
 Opening the Senate floor, Majority Leader Chuck Schumer announced that "we lost a giant in the Senate."

 “As the nation mourns this tremendous loss, we know how many lives she impacted and how many glass ceilings she shattered along the way," Schumer said, his voice cracking.